39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

-They frequent freshwater systems in those regions, rarely growing larger than 2.5 inches (6.4 cm) – at least for the most popular aquarium types.
+They are a freshwater, warmer climate species, rarely growing larger than 2.5 inches (6.4 cm) – at least for the most popular aquarium types.

 Tetras set themselves apart with a fourth set of paired fins! (most fish only have three) The fourth adipose pair rests between the caudal and dorsal fins.
 As a matter of fact, the name “tetra” comes from the Greek word for “four.”